House entrance in the oasis town of Oualata, Mauritania

 Workers at a fish factory in the port of Nouadhibou, Mauritania

 Mauritania is one of the least developed countries in the world.
-Eighty per cent of the country is desert; agricultural production is only possible in the South, in the valley of the Senegal River.
+Approximately 80 per cent of the country is desert; agricultural production is only possible in the south, in the valley of the Senegal River, which is the only river in the country that carries water throughout the year.

 German development cooperation with Mauritania